Promoting circular economy in Helsinki

 Helsinki promotes circular economy

-The City of Helsinki’s Roadmap for Circular and Sharing economy is one of the actions of the Carbon-neutral Helsinki 2035 Action Plan.
+The City of Helsinki’s Roadmap for Circular and Sharing economy is one of the actions of the Carbon-neutral Helsinki Action Plan.
 The focus areas of the roadmap are construction, procurements, green waste and sharing economy and new business opportunities in circular economy.
-For each focus the goals are set until the year 2035.
-To achieve these goals there are 31 practical actions in the roadmap that will advance circular and sharing economy in Helsinki and in the day-to-day life of the city employees.
+To achieve specific goals there are 31 practical actions in the roadmap that will advance circular and sharing economy in Helsinki and in the day-to-day life of the city employees.
 The actions will be updated during each council term starting from 2025.

 The roadmap’s progress can be followed at the Kiertotalousvahti service (in Finnish only).
 For every action there are contact persons who will coordinate the action and update in this service how the action is proceeding.